Ed Royce, chairman of foreign affairs committee, to retire from Congress

 RETIREMENTS POSE CHALLENGE AS REPUBLICANS FIGHT TO KEEP CONGRESSIONAL MAJORITIES

 He represents a district Democrats would love to flip and could be a problem for California Republicans to hold.
+Analysts at the Cook Political Report changed their view of the race in that district from "lean Republican" to "lean Democratic" after Royce's announcement.

-But National Republican Congressional Committee Chairman Steve Stivers said Republicans "are fired up and ready to hold this seat."
+Still, National Republican Congressional Committee Chairman Steve Stivers said Republicans "are fired up and ready to hold this seat."

 "We have just one message for Democrats who think they can compete for this seat: bring it on," he said.